paulosborne/symposia/README.md

 ### Why?

 Symposia is a framework that was created to solve a problem that I faced at work.
-It has been a great learning exercise and has allowed me to develop a number of loosely coupled, modular applications.
+It continues to be a great learning exercise and has allowed me to develop a number of loosely coupled, modular applications.

 ### Usage